How To Avoid Ageism During Your Job Search (With Resume Tips)

-According to a study by AARP, 61% of respondents over 45 reported having seen or experienced age discrimination in their careers.
+According to a study by AARP, 61% of respondents over the age of 45 reported having seen or experienced age discrimination in their careers.
 Additionally, according to a 2017 study by the Federal Reserve Bank of San Francisco, job candidates from ages 29-31 received 35% more callbacks than those ages 64-66.
 Age bias also seems to disproportionately impact female job seekers — according to AARP, 72% of women aged 45 to 74 said they think people face age discrimination at work as opposed to 57% of men in the same age range.

 Why age bias exists

-While many employers may not intend to discriminate based on age we know that it can happen.
+While many employers may not intend to discriminate based on age, we know that it can happen.
 Age bias can be especially prevalent in some industries, such as tech.
 In a recent Indeed study of 1,011 currently employed U.S. tech workers in the U.S., 29% of respondents said the average employee age at their company is between 31 to 35.
 Furthermore, 17% said their company’s average age is between 20 to 30.

-By contrast, three in 10 respondents say that the average age of employees at their company is 36-40 years old, making them members of the younger end of Generation X. Individuals over 40 share the remaining 26%.
+By contrast, three in 10 respondents say the average age of employees at their company is 36-40 years old, making them members of the younger end of Generation X. Individuals over 40 share the remaining 26%.

 In other words, this study shows that close to half of employees are millennials.
 And yet, only 23% of survey respondents think that this demographic is overrepresented at their workplaces.
 By contrast, under 1/5 (18%) respondents feel that the baby boomer (1946-65) generation is underrepresented at their company.